Thomas Kaminski: Luton Town

-In August 2023, Kaminski signed for newly-promoted Luton Town ahead of their first top-flight campaign since the 1991–92 season.
+In August 2023, Kaminski signed for newly promoted Luton Town ahead of their first top-flight campaign since the 1991–92 season.
 He won the Premier League Save of the Season award after the campaign for his save against Crystal Palace on 25 November 2023.

 Charlton Athletic

 On 1 July 2025, Kaminski signed for Charlton Athletic on a three-year contract.

+Omonia (loan)

+On 28 August 2026, Kaminski joined Omonia on a season-long loan with an option to purchase and sign him for a further two years.

 International career

 Youth

 Despite having represented Belgium's youth teams at its U15, U16, U17, U19 and U21 levels, Kaminski is also eligible to play for Poland due to his father being of Polish descent.

 Senior

 In May 2013, Kaminski received his first call-up the Belgian senior squad for a friendly match against the United States, but remained on the bench.
 Exactly one year later, prior to the start of Belgium's 2014 FIFA World Cup campaign, he was called up to the national team's senior side again after Thibaut Courtois was rested following his appearance in the 2014 UEFA Champions League Final and injuries to Koen Casteels, Silvio Proto and Simon Mignolet left the side with no other available options.
 Kaminski made the bench for Belgium's 5–1 friendly victory against Luxembourg in a friendly match on 26 May 2014, but the record of the match was dismissed by FIFA due to the side making seven substitutes instead of the maximum six substitutes permitted.

-On 9 November 2020, Kaminski was called up due to the injury of Anderlecht goalkeeper Hendrik Van Crombrugge, but forced to withdraw two days later after being tested positive for COVID-19.
+On 9 November 2020, Kaminski was called up due to the injury of Anderlecht goalkeeper Hendrik Van Crombrugge, but forced to withdraw two days later after testing positive for COVID-19.

-On 19 March 2021, Kaminski was called up yet again by Martínez, for the nation's 2022 FIFA World Cup qualifiers against Wales, Czech Republic and Belarus.
+On 19 March 2021, Kaminski was called up yet again by Roberto Martínez, for the nation's 2022 FIFA World Cup qualifiers against Wales, Czech Republic and Belarus.
 He was called up for the sixth time in under one year as he was named as part of Martínez's squad for the national team's upcoming World Cup qualifiers against Estonia and the Czech Republic in August.

 On 23 March 2024, Kaminski debuted for the Belgian senior squad in a friendly match against the Republic of Ireland, as a late substitute for Matz Sels.